p4ckett/mons/README.md

 - Guilded updated API to 1.11.0
 - Update the api.mbp

-## To work on telegram you need Telegram Bot API
+### NOTE: To work on telegram you need Telegram Bot API

 ## Rulesets example